cupcake-recipes.com

 Preparation Steps

-• Add green beans and pepper, stirring to coat with bacon drippings.
+• Add the trimmed green beans to the pot and stir to coat them in the bacon and onion mixture.

 Notes